A lot has been written about the importance of email marketing.

 2. List building

-Growing an email list is the most-talked about topic in email marketing today.
+Growing an email list is one of the most rewarding efforts you can take in your business.
 Good marketers should have a grip of different subscriber acquisition mechanisms available to them, such as:

 - Content marketing (i.e. blogging coupled with content upgrades)